 Since divorce will force you to make the largest financial decisions of your entire life, so far anyway, it is probably a good time to examine your relationship with money.
 Do you like it?
 Really?
 Then why don’t you have more of it?
-These are meaningful questions because, like marriage and divorce, money is something that is highly emotional.
+These are meaningful questions in regards to your financial well-being, because like marriage and divorce, money is something that is highly emotional.

 Your Relationship with Money